Skip to Content

 Cardiovascular treatment

-• Implantable cardioverter defibrillator (ICD) implantation: An ICD is a battery-operated device implanted under the skin to treat a heart arrhythmia.
+• Implantable cardioverter defibrillator (ICD) implantation — An ICD is a battery-operated device implanted under the skin to treat a heart arrhythmia.
 If an irregular rhythm is detected, the ICD sends an electric shock to regulate the rhythm.

-• Pacemaker implantation: A pacemaker is a device implanted under the skin in the chest area.
+• Pacemaker implantation — A pacemaker is a device implanted under the skin in the chest area.
 If it detects a slow or abnormal heartbeat, it delivers an electric impulse to the heart to induce a normal heartbeat.

 Interventional cardiology

 Interventional cardiology is a branch of cardiology that deals specifically with the catheter-based treatment of structural heart diseases.
-A large number of procedures can be performed on the heart by catheterization.
+A large number of procedures can be performed on the heart by catheterization, which offers several benefits, such as:

-Nationally recognized heart attack treatment
+Heart attack treatment

 Signs of a heart attack

-The average patient arrives to the emergency department more than two hours after the onset of symptoms.
+The average person arrives to the emergency department more than two hours after the onset of symptoms.
 However, the sooner a heart attack is treated, the less damage to the heart and the better the outcome.

 Initial heart attack symptoms include: